 Our country has been walking the edge between communal harmony and hatred for a while now.
 Every now and then, acts of hatred have made members of majority communities lash out at members of minority communities.
 Linked to this is the ages old Indo-Pak animosity.
 Several members of the armed forces have laid their lives down in a never-ending battle of mustachios between India and Pakistan.
 Civilians, too, have long been collateral damage.

-Some of the acts have been heinous, and has cost the lives of innocent little children, little flowers who should have been protected.
+Some of the acts have been heinous, and have cost the lives of innocent little children, little flowers who should have been protected.
 The latest acts of terror in Jammu & Kashmir have opened up another can of worms, with people attacking Kashmiri civilians living in other parts of the country.
 Along with that came clamouring of war from the Indian polity, most of whom have never been in the armed forces themselves, but it doesn’t stop them from banking on the votes that may come in at the cost of the bodies of our children, our siblings, our parents.

 But those who support such extreme acts don’t just exist in the polity.
 They surround us – the well-meaning friends chatting about their latest foreign trips, or designer purchases, often trying to make the most of their armchair politics through a misplaced sense of nationalism.